 How to Apply

-Prior to starting the program, you'll need to have 90 semester hours (or equivalent) from an accredited institution, including at minimum one of the following:
+Prior to starting the program, you need to have 90 semester hours (or equivalent) from an accredited institution, including one of the following:

 - Twenty-four semester hours of science courses that include three hours of mathematics and either 16 hours of chemistry or 16 hours of biology